EGmux/Sarcophagus_certora_formal-verification/README.md

 The Sarcophagus smart contract allows blockchain users to leave a digital heritage to someone they trust after misfortune happens.
-To better understand the sociopolitical impact of such contract consider the following scenario: you are a political activist and your life could be threated at any moment.
+To better understand the sociopolitical impact of such contract consider the following scenario: you are a political activist and your life could be threatened at any moment.

-Due to your situation you also posses highly sensitive documents that could change the current ruling party in your country, if you were to be killed, arrested or disappeared someone else must have access to such documents to continue fighting for the cause, what you need is a dead man switch.
+Due to your situation you also posses highly sensitive documents that could change the current ruling party in your country, if you were to be killed, arrested or disappeared someone else must have access to such documents to continue fighting for the cause, what you need is a dead man switch.(paragraph subject to change)

 Sarcophagus is a digital dead man switch that provides security, reliability, efficiency and privacy and can be deployed in the ethereum network.